Crusade of Tedelis: Background

-In 1397, as a result of the Sack of Torreblanca, in which Tlmeceni pirates captured the consecrated host and 108 prisoners, King Martin of Aragon ordered a retaliatory attack on Dellys also known as Tedelis, chartering a fleet led by Joan Gascó and an army led by Jaume de Pertusa.
+In 1397, as a result of the Sack of Torreblanca, in which Tlemceni pirates captured the consecrated host and 108 prisoners, King Martin of Aragon ordered a retaliatory attack on Dellys also known as Tedelis, chartering a fleet led by Joan Gascó and an army led by Jaume de Pertusa.

 Crusade

 The fleet gathered in Ibiza, amassing a total force of 70 ships and 7,500 crusaders.
 The fleet set sail in August 1398, and successfully reached Dellys, which was sacked, killing around 1,000 villagers.

-After attacking the North African Coast, the expedition then headed towards Avignon to try to relive Pope Benedict XIII from a siege led by Geoffrey Boucicaut who was opposed to the Avignon Pope.
+After attacking the North African Coast, the expedition then headed towards Avignon to try to relieve Pope Benedict XIII from a siege led by Geoffrey Boucicaut who was opposed to the Avignon Pope.
 However, the fleet could not cross the Rhône due to low water levels and directly provide aid, though they did manage to grant a three-month truce for the besieged.